ronan-mch/resist-ai/text.md

 ### Energy use

 Generative AI requires a huge amount of electricity to train and run models.
-At a time when the world is facing a massive environmental crisis due to carbon emissions, it is beyond stupid to be powering up more data centres with climate heating electricity generation.
+At a time when the world is facing a massive environmental crisis due to carbon emissions, it is beyond stupid to build more fossil fuel powered data centres.
 But that is exactly what is happening.
 Unfortunately, this is only expected to get worse as tech companies rush to push AI into every corner of our lives.

 - [Elon Musk’s xAI gets permit for methane gas generators](https://www.theguardian.com/us-news/2025/jul/03/elon-musk-xai-pollution-memphis)
 - [Meta sponsoring construction of new gas generation in Ohio](https://www.datacenterdynamics.com/en/news/ohio-regulators-approve-construction-of-200mw-gas-power-plant-to-serve-meta-data-center-in-new-albany-ohio/)